raspberrypilearning/silly-eyes/en/step_3.md

 --- /collapse ---

+--- task ---

+Name your sprite 'Eyeball' in the Sprite pane.

 --- /task ---

+--- /task ---

-Now you have the eyes, add code to make them googly.
+Now you have an eye, make it look at the `mouse-pointer`{:class="block3motion"}.

 --- task ---